BloomBooks/BloomDesktop/src/Installer/Readme.md

 - WIX Toolset.
 Version 1.0 shipped with WIX Toolset 3.7.

+- MSBuild Community tasks.
+I got the msi from https://github.com/loresoft/msbuildtasks/downloads.

+- Palaso.BuildTasks.dll must be in your build directory.
+I found one in lib/dotnet and copied it.
+You may need to download it if you haven't already.

 - The ZIP file of [XulRunner](http://ftp.mozilla.org/pub/mozilla.org/xulrunner/releases/) that build/bloom.proj calls for.
 At Version 1.0, this is xulrunner-8.0.en-US.win32.zip.

+- build/ChorusInstallerStuff/ChorusMergeModule.msm.
+I got one from build.palaso.org, one of the artifacts of the "chorus-win32-master Continuous" branch.
+Probably a more appropriate branch to use would be chorus-win32-Bloom1.0, but this does not currently have the artifact.
+Maybe it will by the time you read this.

 - A customized .bat for running the installer:
 Copy build/testInstallerBuild.bat, rename it something like 'RalphsTestInstallerBuild.bat'.
 Then modify the location of the